hfp/libxstream/documentation/libxstream_contrib.md

   a mode that only works on one vendor).
 If it does not change how someone uses the code, it is not user documentation.
 - A short *why* belongs in the commit message.
 - Document every new environment variable.
-A variable that `tool_getenvars.sh` reports but the documentation does not mention is a defect.
+A variable that `tool_checkenvars.sh` reports but the documentation does not mention is a defect, and the hook of the same name says so.
 - A new page under `documentation/` needs a `nav` entry in `mkdocs.yml`.

 Markdown may use any UTF-8, but the PDF is produced through LaTeX, which cannot